 Rafting in the South

 Hvítá glacier river is the location for our rafting tours in the south of Iceland.
-Hvítá glacier river runs from Langjökull, Europes 2nd largest glacier, and is the same river that feed the magnificent Gullfoss waterfall.
-Hvítá river has carved itself into the river bed over the decades and formed the grand Gullfoss canyon.
+Hvítá glacier river runs from Langjökull, Europes 2nd largest glacier, and is the same river that feeds the magnificent Gullfoss waterfall.
+Hvítá river has carved itself into the riverbed over the decades and formed the grand Gullfoss canyon.

 Hvítá River is located just off the famous Golden Circle and we highly recommend combining these two great activities.
-The Golden Circle is made up from the three following sites:
+The Golden Circle is made up of the three following sites:

 Þingvellir (e. parliament grounds) National park has a place in most Icelanders hearts; our parliament was established at Þingvellir in 930 AD and the nation has been gathering there for various celebrations throughout the years. Þingvellir National Park became a UNESCO world heritage site in 2004 because of its historic significance.